vahanhov/geneticalgorithm2/README.md

 The above dictionary refers to the default values that has been set already.
 One may simply copy this code from here and change the values and use the modified dictionary as the argument of `geneticalgorithm2`.

-Another way of accessing this dictionary is using the command below:
+Another way of accessing this params object is using the command below:

 ```python
 import numpy as np